Agnitor44/Agnitor44/README.md

  👯 I am open to start a new interesting project!

- 💬 If you have any question mail to piotrswis44@gmail.com
+ 💬 If you have any questions mail to piotrswis44@gmail.com